ayaz80450/ayaz80450/README.md

 🔍 Problem-solving: Strong debugging skills.

-💬 Communication: Effective team collaboration.
+💬 Communication: Effective team collaboration

 <!---
 ayaz80450/ayaz80450 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.